WebOrigami/docs/src/content/framework/intro2.md

 The ori web server is aware of Origami formulas.
 The server parses file names that contain formulas with an `=` sign and interprets them.

 You don't have to use the Origami server: you can integrate the support for formulas into other servers like [Express](http://expressjs.com/).
-Later in this tutorial we'll dispense with a live server altogether by building static files that you can host anywhere.
+Later in this tutorial you'll dispense with a live server altogether by building static files that you can host anywhere.

 ## Conceptualizing real and virtual files as graphs